avega17/CCOM_MS_Coursework/README.md

 # Remote Sensing Assessment and Monitoring of Distributed Rooftop Solar Panel Arrays

-Here we present the source, technical report, and artifacts/deliverables for our initial investigation and review of Computer Vision and Remote Sensing methods for the detection of Photovoltaic (PV) solar panels (with a particular focus on rooftop installations) and the forecasting and modeling of their short-term energy production using Multispectral satellite imagery with very high spatial-resolution (< 1m/pixel), and geostationary satellite sensors with very high temporal-resolution (scans every 5-15 minutes), respectively.
+Here we present the source, technical report, and artifacts/deliverables for our initial investigation and review of Computer Vision and Remote Sensing methods for:
+1. detecting of Photovoltaic (PV) solar panels (particularly rooftop installations) using Multispectral Satellite Imagery (MSI) with very high spatial-resolution (< 1m/pixel in the case of [Maxar's entire constellation](https://www.maxar.com/maxar-intelligence/constellation))
+2. using Data Products from MSI from Geostationary sensors with very high temporal-resolution (e.g. scans every 5-15 minutes for NOAA GOES-R series)

-This repo, report, and several of the notebooks also serve as deliverables for the courses CCOM6102: Computer Vision and CCOM6050: Design & Analysis of Algorithms where we explore two constituent subproblems for the project as part of the following courses:
+This repo, included report [synced from Overleaf](https://www.overleaf.com/learn/how-to/GitHub_Synchronization), and several of the notebooks also serve as deliverables for the courses *CCOM6102: Computer Vision* and *CCOM6050: Design & Analysis of Algorithms* where we explore two constituent subproblems for the project as part of the two courses:

 ## Computer Vision: